2025–26 Oral Roberts Golden Eagles men's basketball team

-The 2025–26 Oral Roberts Golden Eagles men's basketball team represents Oral Roberts University during the 2025–26 NCAA Division I men's basketball season.
-The Golden Eagles, who are led by first-year head coach Kory Barnett, play their home games at the Mabee Center in Tulsa, Oklahoma, as members of the Summit League.
+The 2025–26 Oral Roberts Golden Eagles men's basketball team represented Oral Roberts University during the 2025–26 NCAA Division I men's basketball season.
+The Golden Eagles, who were led by first-year head coach Kory Barnett, played their home games at the Mabee Center in Tulsa, Oklahoma, as members of the Summit League.

+The Golden Eagles finished the regular season 9–22 overall, and 4–12 in the Summit League to finish in seventh place.
+In the Summit League tournament, they defeated Kansas City in the first round, but lost to North Dakota State in the quarterfinals.

 Previous season

 The Golden Eagles finished the 2024–25 season 7–23, 3–13 in Summit League play, to finish in eighth place.
 They were defeated by Kansas City in the first round of the Summit League tournament.

 On March 7, 2025, the school announced that they would be firing head coach Russell Springmann, after just two seasons at the helm.
 Three weeks later, on March 28, the school announced that they would be hiring West Virginia assistant coach Kory Barnett as the team's new head coach.